devleaks/followthegreens/docs/index.md

 RABBIT_DURATION = 0.2  # sec duration of "off" light in rabbit
 ```

+Setting the `RABBIT_DURATION` to `0` (number zero) will disable the rabbit,
+just leaving the entire path or a few static lights ahead.

 You can manually adjust rabbit speed and length with the following FtG commands:

 - `XPPython3/followthegreens/speed_slowest` (length × 2, speed × 2)